 We are highly dependent on our management and directors, including our chief executive officer, Maria Palasis, Ph.D., among others.
 Due to the specialized knowledge each of our officers and key employees possesses with respect to our product candidates and our operations, the loss of service of any of our officers or directors could delay or prevent the successful enrollment and completion of our clinical trials.
 We do not carry key person life insurance on our officers or directors.
 Although we have formal employment agreements with our executive officers, these agreements do not prevent them from terminating their employment with us at any time.
 In addition, our future success and growth will depend in part on the continued service of our directors, employees and management personnel and our ability to identify, hire, and retain additional personnel.
 If we lose one or more of our executive officers or key employees, our ability to implement our business strategy successfully could be seriously harmed.
 Furthermore, replacing executive officers and key employees may be difficult and may take an extended period of time because of the limited number of individuals in our industry with the breadth of skills and experience required to develop, gain regulatory approval of and commercialize product candidates successfully.
 Competition to hire from this limited pool is intense, and we may be unable to hire, train, retain or motivate these additional key personnel on acceptable terms given the competition among numerous pharmaceutical and biotechnology companies for similar personnel.
-We also experience competition for the hiring of scientific and clinical approach institutions.
-In addition, we rely on consultants and advisors, including scientific and clinical advisors, to assist us in formulating our research and development and commercialization strategy.
-Our consultants and advisors may be engaged by entities other than us and may have commitments under consulting or advisory contracts with other entities that may
+We also experience competition for the hiring of scientific and clinical advisors, to assist us in formulating our research and development and commercialization strategy.
+Our consultants and advisors may be engaged by entities other than us and may have commitments under consulting or advisory contracts with other entities that may limit their availability to us.
+If we are unable to continue to attract and retain high quality personnel,

 Many of our employees have become or will soon become vested in a substantial amount of our common stock or a number of common stock options.
-Our employees may be more likely to leave us if the shares they own have significantly appreciated in value relative to the original purchase prices of the shares, or if the exercise prices of the options that they hold are significantly below the market price of our common stock.
+Our employees may be more likely to leave us if the shares they own have significantly appreciated in value relative to the original purchase prices of the shares, or if the exercise prices of the options that they hold are significantly below the market price of our common stock, particularly after the expiration of the lock-up agreements described herein.
 Our future success also depends on our ability to continue to attract and retain additional executive officers and other key employees.